-Intervention Management Management of medications taken of hronically and smoking before noncardiac surgery ASĂ Withhold at least 3 days before surgery' and restart ASA when the risk of bleeding related to surgery has passed (ie, 8-10 days after major noncardiac surgery) β-Blocker Continue the β-blocker during the perioperative period; however, if a patient's systolic blood pressure is low before surgery, physicians should consider decreasing or holding the dose of the β-blocker before surgery ACEI/ARB Withhold ACEI/ARB 24 hours before noncardiac surgery and restart ACEI/ARB on day 2 after surgery, if the patient is hemodynamically stable Statin Continue the statin during the perioperative period Smoking Discuss and facilitate smoking cessation (eg. nicotine replacement therapy), ideally starting > 4 weeks before surgery Initiation of new medications and co oronary revascularization before noncardiac surgery ASA Do not initiate ASA for the prevention of perioperative cardiac events B-Blocker Do not initiate a B-blocker within 24 hours before noncardiac surgery a2-Agonist Do not initiate an a2-agonist for the prevention of perioperative cardiovascular events Calcium channel blocker Do not initiate a calcium channel blocker for the prevention of perioperative cardiovascular events Coronary revascularization Do not undertake preoperative prophylactic coronary revascularization for patients with stable coronary artery disease
+Intervention Management Management of medications taken chronically and smoking before noncardiac surgery ASĂ Withhold at least 3 days before surgery and restart ASA when the risk of bleeding related to surgery has passed (ie. 8-10 days after major noncardiac surgery) β-Blocker Continue the β-blocker during the perioperative period; however, if a patient's systolic blood pressure is low before surgery, physicians should consider decreasing or holding the dose of the β-blocker before surgery ACEI/ARB Withhold ACEI/ARB 24 hours before noncardiac surgery and restart ACEI/ARB on day 2 after surgery, if the paties is hemodynamically stable Statin Continue the statin during the perioperative period Smoking Discuss and facilitate smoking cessation (eg. nicotine replacement therapy), ideally starting ≥ 4 weeks before surgery Initiation of new medications and coronary revascularization before noncardiac surgery ASA Do not initiate ASA for the prevention of perioperative cardiac events β-Blocker Do not initiate a β-blocker within 24 hours before noncardiac surgery α2-Agonist Do not initiate an α2-agonist for the prevention of perioperative cardiovascular events Calcium channel blocker Do not initiate a calcium channel blocker for the prevention of perioperative cardiovascular events Coronary revascularization Do not undertake preoperative prophylactic coronary revascularization for patients with stable coronary artery disease

-ACCULATOR inguerenni converting enzyme minimioirzagniani i i receptor tosocar, roso, keerysnappe, asia.
-This applies to patients age 45 years of age or older por 1844 years of age with known spinician cardiovascular disease. (ie, history of coronary artery disease, cerebral vascular disease, peripheral vascular disease, congestive heart fallure, or a severe obstructive intracandiac abnormality (og, severe aortis etenosis, severe miral
+This applies to patients age 45 years of age or older or 18-44 years of age with known significant cardiovascular disease (ie, history of coronary artery disease,